nehcuy/tiktok_immersion/README.md

 However, due to the simplicity of the project, I decided to leave it as it is.

+### Limitations to Windows OS

+Setting up Docker was a pain in the a**.
+Especially since I was using Windows, and there were many problems faced from simply setting up the Docker Desktop and configuring it to even run the code to begin with.
+It took me so frigging long to even start running the code and getting familiar with the codebase.

+By running WSL2 and using Ubuntu, I was finally able to get the Docker instances up and running, to which I ran into another issue.
+I was unable to build the appropriate files, as there were conversion issues with the bash files.
+A workaround I discovered was to remove the carriage return characters from the bash files by using `dos2unix`.
+This allowed me to finally build the Docker images and run the code.

 ## Conclusion

 In conclusion, there are a few takeaways from this project.
-I have learnt how to:
+I have:
-- Use Go to implement a backend system
+- Learnt to use Go to implement a backend system
-- Got more familiar with using Docker to containerize the backend system
+- Gotten more familiar with using Docker to containerize the backend system
-- Solidify my knowledge of databases by incorporating a PostgreSQL database into the backend system
+- Solidified my understanding of databases by incorporating a PostgreSQL database into the backend system